google-deepmind/mujoco_menagerie/pal_tiago/README.md

  9. Added `home` keyframe
  10. Added visuals improvements: plane, skybox and light.
  11. Added contact `<exclude>` to prevent unwanted collisions between some of the bodies.
- 12. Added `scene.xml` which includes the robot, with a textured groundplane, skybox, and haze.
+ 12. Added `scene_position.xml`, `scene_velocity.xml` and `scene_motor.xml` which allows to control the arms of the robot in different control modes and which also includes the robot, with a textured groundplane, skybox, and haze.

 ### License